 - IPC standards are developed with the participation of tens of thousands of industry practitioners, providing a high degree of authority and reliability, which helps us manufacturers control the quality and reliability of the final products.

-- IPC standards have created a common language that can be followed by the global electronics industry.
+- IPC standards have created a common language that the global electronics industry can follow.
 It has become a bridge connected to upstream suppliers and customers and has increased production efficiency.

 - Every IPC standard must be strictly verified and tried.
-Working in accordance with IPC standards can reduce the cost loss caused by non-standard processes.
+Working under IPC standards can reduce the cost loss caused by non-standard processes.

 12. Standards for Designing PCB and Electronics

 IPC standards cover every process of PCB design, production, and assembly.
 The most critical standards include: